Enes Karic

 The role of Al-Furqān Islamic Heritage Foundation is particularly important in rebuilding the Ghazi Husrev-bey Library, which is nearly totally ruined.
 We hope that the initial leading support of Al-Furqān Foundation will encourage other institutions to assist the Library with urgently needed materials and equipment.
 Such assistance will be crucial in affirming, once again, the Islamic tradition in Europe, and allowing the unique Bosnian cultural experience to survive and thrive.

-The Conservation and Preservation of Islamic Manuscripts, Proceedings of the third conference of Al-Furqān Islamic Heritage Foundation, 18th-19th November 1995 - English version, 1995, Al-Furqān Islamic Heritage Foundation, London, UK, pp. 5-6.
+Source note: This article was published in the following book: The Conservation and Preservation of Islamic Manuscripts, Proceedings of the third conference of Al-Furqān Islamic Heritage Foundation, 18th-19th November 1995 - English version, 1995, Al-Furqān Islamic Heritage Foundation, London, UK, pp. 5-6.
+Please note that some of the images used in this online version of this article might not be part of the published version of this article within the respective book. |